Korea, Republic of

 Capital gains and losses shall be added up by each category (e.g. real estate, stock) on an annual basis.
 There are basic deductions of KRW 2.5 million per annum and a special deduction for retaining for a long-term period.

-Gains from the disposal of foreign assets are taxable where the transferor has been a Korean resident for five years or more at the time of sale.
+Gains from the disposal of foreign assets (except for foreign shares) are taxable where the transferor has been a Korean resident for five years or more at the time of sale.
 Capital losses are deductible only against capital gains.
 Unused losses may not be carried forward.

 Severance pay received upon either retirement or leaving a company is included in an individual’s taxable income but is taxed separately from global income or capital gains.
 A deduction depending on the service period and additional deduction depending on income level are available.
 The calculation method differs depending on the year in which the employee retires or leaves and the total service period of the employee.